 75 Pages Posted: 8 Jul 2021 Last revised: 27 Apr 2023

-Artificial intelligence (AI) has been increasingly integrated into the process of matching between workers and employers requesting job tasks on a gig-economy platform.
-Unlike the conventional wisdom that adopting AI in the matching process always benefits the platform by assigning better-matched jobs (employers) to workers, we discover unintended but possible revenue-decreasing consequences for the AI-adopting platform.
-We build a stylized game theoretical model that considers gig workers’ strategic participation behavior.
-We find that while the matching enhancement effect of AI can increase the platform’s revenue by improving matching quality, AI-assigned jobs can also reveal information about the uncertain labor demand to workers and thus unfavorably change workers’ participation decisions, resulting in revenue loss for the platform.
-We extend our model to the cases where (1) the share of revenue between workers and platform is endogenous and (2) the workers compete for the job tasks, and find consistent results.
-Furthermore, we examine two approaches to mitigate the potential negative effect of AI-enabled matching for the platform and find that under certain conditions, the AI-adopting platform can be better off by revealing the labor demand or competition information directly to workers.
-Our results shed light on both the intended positive and unintended negative roles of utilizing AI to facilitate matching, and highlight the importance of thoughtful development, management, and application of AI in the gig economy.
+Recent years have witnessed significant advancements in matching technologies used to improve the matching between workers and employers requesting job tasks on a gig-economy platform.
+While conventional wisdom suggests that technologies with higher matching quality benefit the platform by assigning better-matched jobs to workers, we discover a possible unintended revenue-decreasing effect.
+Our stylized game-theoretic model suggests that while a technology’s matching enhancement effect can increase a platform’s revenue, the jobs assigned by the better matching technology can also unintentionally reveal more information about uncertain labor demand to workers, especially when demand is low, and thus unfavorably change workers’ participation decisions, resulting in a revenue loss for the platform.
+We extend our model to cases in which (1) the share of revenue between workers and platform is endogenous, (2) the matching quality can be improved continuously, (3) the opportunity cost of workers is affected by competition between platforms, and (4) workers compete for job tasks.
+We find consistent results with additional insights, including the optimal matching quality that a platform should pursue.
+Furthermore, we examine two approaches to mitigate the potential negative effect of employing an advanced matching technology for the platform, and find that under certain conditions, the platform can benefit from revealing labor demand or competition information directly to workers.
+Our results shed light on both the intended positive and unintended negative effects of improvements in matching quality, and also highlight the importance of thoughtful development, management, and application of matching technologies in the gig economy.

-Keywords: economics of artificial intelligence, gig worker, game theory, platform strategy
+Keywords: matching technologies, gig worker, game theory, platform strategy

 Suggested Citation: Suggested Citation